 This quick stir fry really fits the bill for all of your dinner needs.
 It’s delicious, fast, and heck, even a little healthy (just don’t shove piles of pasta on your plate).
 Grab your wok, and get to cooking!

 It’s all about the quick, the flavor, the sneak extra veggies in without forcing another salad down your throat sort of meals.
 In case you haven’t figured it out, we aren’t big on too many salads (unless they are laced with piles of zesty chicken or something, then they rock).
 And this quick Pork Lo Mein really fits the bill for all of the dinner needs we had calling.
 It’s delicious, fast, and heck, we’d even dare to call it healthy (don’t shove piles of pasta on your plate and this probably actually works as healthy….right?).
 Grab your wok, and get to cooking!

 Wait, you don’t have a wok?
-Let’s have the kind people at Anolon hook one lucky reader up then.
-Not only is their new wok huge (perfect for these big feed ’em fast family meals), its non-stick, easy to clean, kinda sexy in it’s bronze finish, and quickly going to become a favorite new addition to your kitchen!
-Check out the details below on how you can enter to win!
+Let’s have the kind people at Anolon hooked up one of my lucky readers with this one.
+Not only is their new wok huge (perfect for these big feed ’em fast family meals), it’s non-stick, easy to clean, kinda sexy in its bronze finish, and quickly going to become a favorite new addition to your kitchen!

 Turn up the heat!